wendyverdonk93/docs/content/tools/recurring-payments/what-is-recurring-payments.md

 MultiSafepay supports two payment methods for recurring payments:

 - Credit cards (Visa, Mastercard and American Express)
-- SEPA Direct Debit (SDD) - optionally you can use iDEAL or SOFORT Banking for an initial payment and continue with recurring direct debits.
+- SEPA Direct Debit (SDD) - optionally you can use iDEAL, Bancontact or SOFORT Banking for an initial payment and continue with recurring direct debits.

 _We offer a workaround option to use Bancontact for an initial payment.
 [Contact](<mailto:sales@multisafepay.com>) your Account Manager for more information_.